Fyve-Labs/fyve-cli/README.md

 # Deploy using configuration from fyve.yaml
 fyve deploy

-# Specify an app name to override the one in config
+# Publish the app.
+DNS setup will be done from this step
-fyve deploy my-app
+fyve publish

 # Specify a different config file
 fyve deploy --config custom-config.yaml

 # Deploy to a remote Docker host
 fyve deploy --docker --docker-host tcp://remote-host:2375

+# List all apps
+fyve list
 ```

 ### Configuration